 The Bitter Bar is run by notable bartender, James Lee, considered one of the best in Boulder and the nation.
 The Bitter Bar specializes in craft cocktails and is considered one of Colorado’s top cocktail bars.
 It also serves wine and even rare beers.

-It has one of Boulder’s best happy hours (more like happy three-hours), from 5-8 p.m.
-Monday through Friday, when all of the happy hour cocktails are on a draft system, all hand-batched and then force-carbonated.
+It has one of Boulder’s best happy hours, when all of the happy hour cocktails are on a draft system, all hand-batched and then force-carbonated.

 Local tip: The Bitter Bar’s most popular drink is the Tin Man: bourbon, elderflower liqueur, lemon and ginger.
 The bar calls it an amped-up, floral version of a whiskey sour.

-License No. 1 (formerly the Catacombs) is a dim and sultry bar located underneath the historic Boulderado hotel.
+License No. 1 (formerly the Catacombs) is a dim and sultry bar located underneath the historic Hotel Boulderado.
 It feels like you’ve stepped back in time into a speakeasy.
 As such, it serves classic cocktails (Old Fashioneds, Manhattans and Southsides), plus some modern mixes.

 What really makes License No. 1 so cool is it was one of the first bars in Boulder to receive a legal license to serve hard liquor in 1969 after the end of the Prohibition.